What do the figures in the ‘Reports’ tab mean?

 Let’s do an analysis of the example in the screenshot above.

-Overall gain = Short-Term Capital Gains + Long-Term Capital Gains + Total Capital Losses + Other Income
+Total Capital Gains = Short-Term Capital Gains + Long-Term Capital Gains + Total Capital Losses

 Short-Term Capital Gains